Tips for reading in a foreign language

 What should I expect?

 Okay, folks, it’s time for a reality check.
-When you’re reading in the language you’re learning, you gotta accept one thing: you ain’t gonna understand everything.
+When reading in the language you’re learning, you have to accept one thing: you will not understand everything.
 And that’s okay!

-I mean, let’s be real here.
-If you’re reading a foreign language text and you understand every single word, you either A) already know the language like the back of your hand or B) you’re a language-learning superhuman.
+If you’re reading a foreign language text and understand every word, you either A) already know the language like the back of your hand or B) you’re a language-learning superhuman.

 But for the rest of us mere mortals, it’s perfectly normal to come across words we don’t know or sentences that make us scratch our heads.
 And here’s the thing: that doesn’t mean we’re stupid or not good enough.

 Nope, it just means we’re in the process of learning a new language.
 It’s like trying to solve a puzzle or beat a video game.
-It’s challenging, but when you finally get it, it feels rewarding!
+It takes time!

-Alright, so you’re trying to read in a foreign language and you come across a word that makes you wanna pull your hair out.
+So, you’re trying to read in a foreign language and come across a word that makes you want to pull your hair out.
 Don’t worry, we’ve all been there.
 But before you freak out, here are some ways to tackle that pesky unknown word:

 - First up, look at the word and see if it rings any bells.
 Sometimes, there’s a crossover in vocabulary between languages.
 And hey, even if you’re not 100% sure, take a guess.
 You might surprise yourself!

 - Next, read the sentence over and over again.
 Use the context and your Sherlock Holmes skills to deduce what the word might mean.
-It takes practice, but it’s easier than trying to outrun a bear.
+It takes practice.

 - If one and two fail, make a note of the word and check the meaning later.
 But don’t let it ruin your reading flow.

-And hey, sometimes you might recognize a verb, but it’s conjugated in a weird way.
+You may sometimes recognize a verb, but it’s conjugated weirdly.
 Don’t let it stress you out.
 If you can understand the gist of the story, that’s what counts.
 Take note of the verb and move on.
 Don’t get caught in the trap of looking up every single word.
 That’ll slow you down.
 Instead, focus on the words that keep popping up.
 They’re the key to understanding what you’re reading.

 The five-step process for reading in a foreign language